Want to turn your natural hair growth into turbo-drive?

 The Shrinkage-Busting Curl Elongator

-Let me throw in some more useful tips that I’ve practiced myself to help my curly hair grow.
+To help you further, let me throw in some more useful tips that I’ve practiced myself to help my curly hair grow.

 6 Tips to Help You With Natural Hair Growth